aigents/aigents-java/doc/aigents_telegram.md

 - using existing Aigents Web Demo server functions using [AigentsBot](https://t.me/AigentsBot) on Telegram;
 - making the Aigents Server functions available as a chatbot under new custom Telegram bot setup.

-In particular, the Aigents bot for Telegram can support interactons in groups, monitoring and analysing group conversations and providing moderatoion support.
+In particular, the Aigents bot for Telegram can support interactons in groups, monitoring and analysing group conversations and providing moderation support.

 ## Related Articles on Medium